Italian-style meatloaf is a spin on the classic with Italian seasonings, sweet marinara sauce and lots of cheese!

 Mozarella cheese – You can also substitute mozzarella cheese with an Italian cheese blend.

 Marinara sauce – I made the marinara sauce from scratch but you can substitute it with your favorite brand of store-bought marinara sauce instead.
 One 15 oz. jar should be more than enough.
-I only made about a cup of homemade marinara sauce but you might like the option to double the sauce.
+I only made about a cup of homemade marinara sauce but you might like the option of doubling the sauce.

 And that’s about it.
 Enjoy your twist on the classic meatloaf and happy eating!